GeorgeWilliamStrong/firellava/README.md

 # firellava
-Fine-tune the FireLLaVA model using the Hugging Face repository
+Fine-tuneing the FireLLaVA model using the Hugging Face Transformer Reinforcement Learning Library